kaiyork/For_Mel_Ong/README.md

 # Proprosal
 Personal project to propose to Mel ong
-A mobile application that will contain all our fondest Memories, written using react-native.
+A mobile application that will contain all our fondest Memories.

 # Set-up
 ## Node.js